Team Urameshi | Supporting Cast | Allies | Main Antagonists | The Three Kings | Other Dark Tournament Participants | Other Characters

 - Opposing Sports Team: Most of the Teams that the heroes go up against are not motivated by evil desires and for the most part participate for the joy of fighting and the right to get a wish granted by the Dark Tournament Committee.
 The few genuinely evil people they go against, aside from Toguro's team, are Dr. Ichigaki and possibly, if not evil then certainly amoral jerkasses, Roto and Bakken.

-The first team of Fighters that Team Urameshi fought against in the Dark Tournament.
+The first team of fighters Team Urameshi fought in the Dark Tournament.

-For tropes about Chu and Rinku specifically, see their entries under the Allies section here.
+- For tropes about Chu and Rinku, see their entries under the Allies section.

 - Blade Below the Shoulder: Roto can form a blade on his hand from one of his fingers.

 - Complacent Gaming Syndrome: In-universe non-video game example.
 Roto's only strategy to winning involves threatening to kill an opponent's loved one if they retaliate.Roto: "Why go through all the hard work of becoming a better fighter when all you have to do is to press a button?"

 - Decapitated Army: The demons that do Roto's bidding scatter and flee once Roto is dead, as Hiei senses via his Jagan.

 - Dirty Coward: Roto who stoops as low as to try to have relatives of opponents killed via a Familiar.
 Though at least he did make an effort in contrast to Gaou and Imajin who fled the moment Hiei incinerated Zeru.